Tselhacode/tselhacode/README.md

 ## Hi there, I'm Tenzin!
 Welcome to my page!👋

-I'm a self-taught software developer with a unique background in philosophy, driven by a passion for exploring the intersection between coding and social sciences.
+I'm a self-taught software developer with a unique background in Buddhist philosophy, driven by a passion for exploring the intersection between coding and social sciences.
 I love creating applications that address real-world challenges.
 With over two years of experience as the sole full-stack developer at ALPHA Education, which launched a museum this past June 2024.
 I had the privilege of working on projects like the WWII Interactive Map and the Suitcase Project, both of which are currently on display.
 I'm a quick learner, always eager to expand my skills and knowledge.

 - 🔭 I’m currently learning how to create a large language model from scratch.
 - 👯 I also dabble a bit in Swift, iOS, and Python.